Does Travel Insurance Cover AirBnb? Everything You Need to Know

 Does Airbnb Offer Travel Insurance?

-- Cancellation: Get reimbursed up to 100% of your Airbnb cost if you need to cancel due to serious illness or flight cancellations and mandatory evacuations relating to weather.
-The policy will reimburse guests unused Airbnb reservation costs should they have to return home for a covered reason.
+- Trip Cancellation: You can be reimbursed for up to 100% of your Airbnb cost if you need to cancel your trip due to a serious illness, flight cancellation, or a mandatory evacuation related to weather.
+The cancellation policy also covers your unused Airbnb reservation costs if you have to return home early for a covered reason.

-- Delay: Receive up to $750 per person for covered delays more than 12 hours.
+- Flight Delay: You can receive up to $750 per person for covered delays of more than 12 hours.

-- Baggage: Guests can get reimbursed up to $1,000 per person for lost, damaged, or stolen baggage and travel documents, as well as unauthorized use of credit cards.
-If baggage is delayed, policyholders are covered for up to $250 in expenses to purchase necessary items such as toiletries and clothes.
+- Baggage Loss & Delay: You can be reimbursed for up to $1,000 per person for lost, damaged, or stolen baggage and travel documents, as well as unauthorized use of your credit cards.
+If your baggage is delayed, the policyholder is covered for up to $250 of expenses to purchase necessary items such as toiletries and clothes.

 How Much Does Airbnb Travel Insurance Cost?